scylladb/scylla-migrator/docs/source/stream-changes.rst

 In this mode, the migrator has to be interrupted manually with ``Control`` + ``C`` (or by sending a ``SIGINT`` signal to the ``spark-submit`` process).
 Currently, the created stream is not deleted when the migrator is stopped.
 You have to delete it manually (e.g. via the AWS Console).

-Note that for the migration to be performed losslessly, the initial snapshot transfer must complete within 24 hours.
+Note that for the migration to be performed without loosing writes, the initial snapshot transfer must complete within 24 hours.
 Otherwise, some captured changes may be lost due to the retention period of the table’s stream.

 Optionally, you can skip the initial snapshot transfer and only replicate the changed items by setting the property ``skipInitialSnapshotTransfer`` to ``true``: